exercism/python/concepts/function-arguments/about.md

 Note that when an argument is already in an iterable, such as a tuple or list, it needs to be unpacked before being passed to a function that takes an arbitrary amount of separate arguments.
 This is accomplished by `*`, which is the [unpacking operator][unpacking operator].
-This unpacks the list into its separate elements which are then transformed by `*args` into a tuple.
+`*` in this context _unpacks_ the container into its separate elements which are then transformed by `*args` into a tuple.
+Where there are only positional arguments, the unpacking action must result in the same number of arguments as there are formal parameters.

 Without unpacking the list passed into `add`, the program would error.

 ```python